Brmanzo/ECS_150_Project_2_submission/REPORT.md

-Authors: Bradley Manzo, Kent Cassidy
+Authors: Kent Cassidy, Bradley Manzo
 Date: November 3, 2022

-#Report 2
+# Report 2

 In order to implement a user-level thread library for linux, we must first construct a queue ADT to store threads in, develop a set of functions to